 That bears repeating: Reserve/Guard pensions are still based on the highest 36 months of pay.
 Here’s the really interesting part: it’s the pay tables in effect when the pension starts.
 When you “retire awaiting pay” (instead of separating or being discharged*) then the time until the pension starts is counted for service longevity as though you’ve been on active duty the entire time.
 It not only includes the 36 months before your pension starts (at age 60 for most gray area retirees) but it’s also at the longevity as if you’d been on active duty.

 If you’re 45 years old in 2015 and retire awaiting pay (gray area, not discharged) then your pension will start at age 60 in 2030.
-(If you deployed to a combat zone for at least 90 days in a fiscal year after 28 January 2008 then your pension will start three months earlier.)
+(If you deployed to a combat zone for at least 90 days in a fiscal year after 28 January 2008 then your pension will start three months earlier.
+See also the comments below from January 2016 and December 2017 about contingency operations and national emergencies.)
 When DFAS determines your highest 36 months of pay, they’ll include all the military pay tables between 2016 and 2030 as well as the rest of your service.
 (This gives your Reserve pension a little protection against inflation.)
 For almost all Reserve retirees starting their pension in 2030, the highest 36 months of pay will be in those pay tables of 2027, 2028, 2029, and 2030.

 This means that as soon as you reach time in rank (whether you’re drilling or in the IRR), you can retire awaiting pay (gray area) at that rank.
 Your longevity will continue to accrue, and you don’t have to hang around in the IRR waiting to go >24 or some other pay boost.